model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 # Failures that Kani can spot

-In the [last section](./tutorial-first-steps.md) we saw Kani spot two major kinds of failures: assertions and panics.
+In the [last section](./tutorial-first-steps.md) we saw Kani spot two major kinds of failures: Assertions and panics.
-If the proof harness allows some program trace that results in a panic, then Kani will report that as a failure.
+If the proof harness allows some program execution that results in a panic, then Kani will report that as a failure.
-We additionally saw very briefly a couple of other kinds of failures, like null pointer dereferences and overflow.
+In addition, we saw very briefly a couple of other kinds of failures: Null pointer dereferences and overflows.
 In this section, we're going to expand on these additional checks, to give you an idea of what other problems Kani will find.

 ## Bounds checking and pointers

 Rust is safe by default, and so includes dynamic (run-time) bounds checking where needed.
-Consider this Rust code (which can be found under [`docs/src/tutorial/kinds-of-failure`](https://github.com/model-checking/kani/tree/main/docs/src/tutorial/kinds-of-failure/)):
+Consider this Rust code (from [`src/bounds_check.rs`](https://github.com/model-checking/kani/blob/main/docs/src/tutorial/kinds-of-failure/src/bounds_check.rs)):

 ```rust,noplaypen
 {{#include tutorial/kinds-of-failure/src/bounds_check.rs:code}}